liangzid/PromptExtractionEval/README.md

 # Extracting Prompts from Customized Large Language Models

-This paper consists of the source code of paper: `Extracting Prompts from Customized Large Language Models`.
+This paper consists of the source code of paper: `Why Are My Prompts Leaked?
+Unraveling Prompt Extraction Threats in Customized Large Language Models`([arxiv](https://arxiv.org/abs/2408.02416)).